 Residual Metered Load aggregates more accurately reflect the composition of non-nodal priced load in fully metered EDC territories.
-Effective June 1 2015, Residual Metered Load aggregates are the default for which real-time load is settled if it has not elected to settle at a nodal load aggregate.
-Upon implementation of residual metered load pricing on June 1 2015, physical zone-pricing for real-time load will no longer be available.
+Residual Metered Load aggregates are the default for which real-time load is settled if it has not elected to settle at a nodal load aggregate.